maxray/maxray.github.io/_posts/2020-09-01-30-days-of-running.md

 Felt great running at a 6m/km pace, could have gone on for ages and I might just do that next Sunday when I have had a rest day or two.

 2 runs left...

+#### Day 29 (Interval run 3.61km in 22.55)

+My heart wasn't in it today, which is weird as I thought I would have given it all for the last couple of runs.
+I am a little bit tired of the same loop in the week so after tomorrow I am going to go down to 4 runs a week, 2 with Meg to support her on her c25k journey and 2 for me.

+Just realised my last run of the challenge tomorrow is a recovery run, on the one hand a shame but will be nice to finish the challenge with someone else.